The #1 Question we always hear:

 - Creating Effective Networking Event Tactics

 Ever wish you had been prepared for that trade show or Chamber meeting?
-I know I have, which is why we created Jack's 10 Rules to insure that you are being the most effective.
+I know I have, which is why we created Jack's 10 Rules for you to are be the most effective.

 Section 3: Pure Marketing Tools

 - Creating & Writing a Marketing Plan

 Ok, so I know about Marketing, I'm pretty good in tactics and strategy, but how do I go about actually writing a marketing plan?
 Where do I start?
 What's the structure?
 What should I put in it?
 Who should I involve?
-This answers those questions and brings you to an ebook that we update each summer.
-Hope you enjoy it.
-Let us know your comments...
+This answers those questions and brings you to an ebook that we update each winter and summer.

 Creating A SWOT Assessment